 - Active Membership – the applicant must own or acquire a boat belonging to one of the club’s seven active fleets.

 - Young Adult – similar to active membership (must own a fleet boat) with most of the privileges and responsibilities, but discounted for persons age 19 to 28.

-- Extended Visitation – a one-year membership renewable on a space-available basis for people who own a one-design open-cockpit monohull boat less than 21 feet long.
+- Extended Visitation – a one-year membership renewable on a space-available basis for people who own a one-design open-cockpit monohull sailboat less than 21 feet long.
 The boat must have an active class association.

 - Associate Membership – a temporary membership, renewable for two years, to enable the applicant to become familiar with the club.
-Associate members enjoy many of the privileges and obligations of full membership, but may not launch or store a boat on club grounds.
+Associate members enjoy some of the privileges and obligations of full membership, but may not launch or store a boat on club grounds.

 - Junior Sailing – Family has at least one child age 7 to 18 who has committed to sail as part of the HSC junior sailing team, or is a member of another club’s junior sailing team and wants to practice with HSC’s team.